PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Analysis and Experimental Resutls

 \subsubsection{AUV}

-A top-view of the AUV's test trajectories (T10, T12 and T13), is shown in Fig.~\ref{fig:traj_auv_test}.
+A top-view of the AUV's test trajectories are shown in Fig.~\ref{fig:traj_auv_test}.
 The 3D INS exhibits severe error accumulation, with an average PRMSE of 528.3~[m] and TDE exceeding 170\%, confirming the limitations of pure inertial navigation in underwater operations.

 The MoRPI model achieves partial error reduction on certain trajectories (T10 and T13); however, its performance degrades substantially when the AUV starts diving into the deep water (T11), indicating limited generalization under varying motion dynamics.
+MoRPI-PINN improves accuracy by incorporating motion constraints, yet still accumulates significant drift over long and regular trajectories.